-While everyone has the right to express personal views, TransAlta employees will not participate in activities that may compromise our goodwill, image or reputation.
+While everyone has the right to express personal views, Personnel will not participate in activities that may compromise TransAlta's goodwill, image or reputation.
 This includes activities that would disparage, defame, embarrass or harass any of our stakeholders, including employees, customers or vendors.
 This includes expressing views by any medium, including in print, or via any form of electronic communication (e.g. blogs, online social media, email or webpages).
-For further guidance see Policy 618 (linked below).
+For further guidance see Policy 618 Social Media Participation.